-Sometimes the database schema that is generated by NServiceBus.
+Sometimes, the database schema generated by NServiceBus.

 is insufficient for saga data types.
-For example, storing strings with a different string length, wanting to use complex types, needing to store DateTime values with a high precision, or wanting to tweak the eager versus lazy loading rules might be better options.
+For example, storing strings with a different string length, wanting to use complex types, needing to store DateTime values with high precision, or wanting to tweak the eager versus lazy loading rules might be better options.
 A custom mapping will be required to achieve these changes.

 Custom mappings can be added by: